Firm-Tofu10/ReadMe-Gen/readMeGen.md

 #### Video Link:
 [Video Link](https://drive.google.com/file/d/1sxAH8s5ezsrViK7daNW25OHBKbIwdjZO/view)

-This assignment was a little difficult to understand at first because I do not understand node much yet.
-That being said, I decided to push through it and i like the results.
+This assignment was a little difficult to understand at first I do not understand node much yet.
+That being said, I decided to push through it and I like the results.
 This application is helpful because I do not need spend as much time on a readme file.
 Very useful and satisfying to see this function the way it dose.